thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ## APIs that take a pointer and count

 Many C and C++ APIs take a pointer and count.
-It would be nice if we could import them as a buffer pointer in Swift, given appropriate annotations:
+It would be nice if we could import them as a buffer pointer in Codira, given appropriate annotations:

 ```c++
 // C++ header.